Symbolic horns are used as a visual shorthand to indicate a man whose wife cheats on him

 - Brina gives these to Skulker of all characters...
 It's a miracle she isn't dead yet...

-- On The Simpsons, cuckold horns are handed out at a performance of Shakespeare in the Park.
+- In the episode "Moonshine River", cuckold horns are handed out at a performance of Shakespeare in the Park.
 When a man puts them on and his date starts kissing the man next to her, he says "It works!"

 - When VW launched the sunroof option for the Beetle in Brazil it sold well initially until a joke spread that it was to make room for the driver's horns.
 Sales tanked, the option was withdrawn and some owners even demanded the sunroof be filled in.
 Some years later, the Brazilian Ford Maverick's emblems had to be modified to remove the horned cow head of the US model.